carehart/CF10-Certman/README.md

 # CF10-CertMan

-An extension for ColdFusion 10 Administrator that allows adding/viewing/removing of SSL certificates in the Java certificate store from within the Administrator.
+An extension for ColdFusion Administrator (for CF10 and above--tested to CF2023) that allows adding/viewing/removing of SSL certificates in the Java certificate store from within the Administrator.

-This works with ColdFusion 10.
-For a CF7, 8 & 9 version please check out [CF-Certman](https://github.com/coldfumonkeh/CF-Certman).
+For a CF versions 7, 8 & 9 please check out [CF-Certman](https://github.com/coldfumonkeh/CF-Certman).

 ## CommandBox Compatible